ParasThakur199/spotless-skin-5593/README.md

 - Provide details like Bus Name, Bus Route, Bus Type –AC/non-AC, seats, departure time and arrival time
 - Provide the confirmation of the seat to the Customer.
 - Provide the Contact persons details after confirmation of the seat

-## Technology used

-- Java
-- MySQL
-- JDBC